 We can build a triadic operator out of dyadic operators, and extend it a bit for some flexibility and better data movement.

 - Core/Instance/Adapter/Shim Architecture

 A division of code for FPGA designs which improves portability and makes dealing with board-level problems a lot easier.

 A very simple circuit can compute any arithmetic comparison predicate, and extends to compute most any other comparison.

 Rather than using a global reset, a few small counters can provide an orderly startup sequence and clean simulation.

 Converting between pulses and levels can simplify some logic, and provides building blocks for more complex interfaces.

-A Clock Domain Crossing synchronizer, and a simple circuit for keeping a fast FPGA in sync with a slow peripheral clock.
+A Clock Domain Crossing synchronizer, and simple circuits for keeping a fast FPGA in sync with a slow peripheral.